 - joint pain

-- an inability to get or maintain an erection (erectile dysfunction)
+- not being able to get or keep an erection (erectile dysfunction)

 Causes of haemochromatosis

-Haemochromatosis is caused by a faulty gene that affects how the body absorbs iron from your food.
+Haemochromatosis is caused by a faulty gene that affects how your body absorbs iron from your food.

-You will not get haemochromatosis if you only inherit one copy of the faulty gene.
-But there's a chance you could pass the faulty gene on to any children you have.
+You will not get haemochromatosis if you only inherit 1 copy of the faulty gene from 1 parent.
+But there's a chance you could pass the faulty gene to your children.

-Even if you do inherit 2 copies, you will not necessarily get haemochromatosis.
-Only a small number of people with 2 copies of this faulty gene will develop the condition.
-It's not known exactly why this is.
+Even if you inherit 2 copies of the faulty gene, you may not get haemochromatosis.
+Only a small number of people with 2 copies of this faulty gene will get haemochromatosis.
+The reason for this is not known.

 Complications of haemochromatosis

-- liver problems – including scarring of the liver (cirrhosis) or liver cancer
+- liver problems - such as scarring of the liver (cirrhosis) or liver cancer

 Support